-It is important that the people working in LEAs and relevant authorities have a good understanding of how the internet and the DNS works, including of the role of the registry and the possibilities and limitations of action at registry level.
+It is important that the people working in LEA and relevant authorities have a good understanding of how the Internet and the DNS works, including of the role of the registry and the possibilities and limitations of action at registry level.
 Some registries also develop guidelines or procedures for smooth and quick communication between specified agencies or authorities and the registry.

-Norid (.no) is the author of an informative guide for law enforcement, police and people working in the judicial system - 'Domain conflicts in the legal system'.
+NORID (.no) is the author of an informative guide for law enforcement, police and people working in the judicial system - 'Domain conflicts in the legal system'.
 The registry has also, in collaboration with the prosecuting authority, developed specific guidelines for how law enforcement should proceed when seizing a domain name registration.
-See here and here.